hmcts/em-media-viewer/README.md

 </mv-media-viewer>
 ```

 The optional `actionEvents` property is an instance of the `ActionEvents` class which acts like an event bus.
 The `actionEvents` instance will contain subscribable event streams for toolbar actions such as zoom, rotate and search.
 Can be used to interact with the viewer in case the default toolbar is disabled.

+### Worker

+To take full benefit from Web Worker asynchronous processing make sure to copy "node_modules/@hmcts/media-viewer/assets/build/pdf.worker.min.js" to your externally available assets so that the script is available under {your-domain}//assets/build/pdf.worker.min.js.
+Do NOT include this file in the angular.json -> "scripts" - it has to be fetched by URL.

 ### Toolbar